-Lang, 63, said Monday he was frustrated with the decision but he still hopes the painting will be returned to him.
+Art lover Martin Lang said Monday he was confused about the decision, but he still hopes the painting will be returned to him.

-The painting was eventually sent to the Chagall Committee in Paris for a final ruling.
-The committee — run by the Russian-born artist's grandchildren to protect his legacy — ruled it was a fake and said it would be destroyed under French law.
+When it was sent to the Chagall Committee in Paris for a final ruling, the committee — run by the Russian-born artist's grandchildren to protect his legacy — said it was a fake and would be destroyed under French law.

-Lang said he did not understand why art collectors like him should be punished for forgeries.
+He added that art owners like him should not be punished for forgeries.

 "It seems to be dissuading honest people from coming forward to have their art verified.
-It seems to be the wrong way of doing it," Lang, a property developer from the northern city of Leeds, told the BBC.
+It seems to be the wrong way of doing it," he said.

 The Chagall Committee declined to discuss the case Monday.